Internet linguistics: Challenges

 In areas of language modeling, there are limitations on the applicability of any language model as the statistics for different types of text will be different.
 When a language technology application is put into use (applied to a new text type), it is not certain that the language model will fare in the same way as how it would when applied to the training corpus.
 It is found that there are substantial variations in model performance when the training corpus changes.
 This lack of theory types limits the assessment of the usefulness of language-modeling work.

 As Web texts are easily produced (in terms of cost and time) and with many different authors working on them, it often results in little concern for accuracy.
-Grammatical and typographical errors are regarded as “erroneous” forms that cause the Web to be a dirty corpus.
+Grammatical and typographical errors are regarded as "erroneous" forms that cause the Web to be a dirty corpus.
 Nonetheless, it may still be useful even with some noise.

 The issue of whether sublanguages should be included remains unsettled.
 Proponents of it argue that with all sublanguages removed, it will result in an impoverished view of language.
 Since language is made up of lexicons, grammar and a wide array of different sublanguages, they should be included.
 However, it is not until recently that it became a viable option.
-Striking a middle ground by including some sublanguages is contentious because it's an arbitrary issue of which to include and which not.
+Striking a middle ground by including some sublanguages is contentious because it is an arbitrary issue of which to include and which not.

 The decision of what to include in a corpus lies with corpus developers, and it has been done so with pragmatism.
 The desiderata and criteria used for the British National Corpus serves as a good model for a general-purpose, general-language corpus with the focus of being representative replaced with being balanced.

 Search engines such as Google serves as a default means of access to the Web and its wide array of linguistics resources.
 However, for linguists working in the field of corpora, there presents a number of challenges.
 This includes the limited instances that are presented by the search engines (1,000 or 5,000 maximum); insufficient context for each instance (Google provides a fragment of around ten words); results selected according to criteria that are distorted (from a linguistic point of view) as search term in titles and headings often occupy the top results slots; inability to allow searches to be specified according to linguistic criteria, such as the citation form for a word, or word class; unreliability of statistics, with results varying according to search engine load and many other factors.
 At present, in view of the conflicts of priorities among the different stakeholders, the best solution is for linguists to attempt to correct these problems by themselves.
 This will then lead to a large number of possibilities opening in the area of harnessing the rich potential of the Web.